 Following a wreck in Nassau County, you should:

 Don’t write off your injuries as minor.
+Even if you might feel fine at the time, that doesn’t mean you have not experienced possibly serious injuries.
+Even injuries as severe as a traumatic brain injury might not be immediately apparent.
 Visit a healthcare provider to ensure your health and well-being.
 Do not tell the police you’re not injured if you’re unsure.
 This can hurt your chances of recovery later.

 While receiving treatment, get copies of your imaging scans, lab test results, and other supporting information.
 All of these items can bolster your claim.

 New York has no-fault car insurance laws.
-This means that regardless of who caused the accident, you start your case by filing a claim with your own insurer.
+This means that regardless of who caused the accident, you start your case by filing a claim with your own insurance company.
 Your medical treatment for car crash-related injuries must be billed to no-fault.
-We can assist with your no-fault application.
+Our accident law firm can assist with your no-fault application.

-A car accident lawyer serving Nassau County can manage your case.
+A car accidents lawyer serving Nassau County can manage your case.
 To begin your free case review with our staff, call us.
 We can assist clients in Spanish if needed.